NFL head-coaching carousel: Who's fired, who's hired, more

 Arizona Cardinals

-Bruce Arians? announced his retirement?on?Monday.
+Bruce Arians? announced his retirement?shortly after the Cardinals' season ended.
 He wraps his career as the winningest coach in franchise history with a 50-32-1 record (including playoffs).

 - Weinfuss: Cardinals hope to clone the chemistry they had with Arians